+There was a range of insider and outsider identities captured in the research team.
+As such each author brought a different lens to the analysis as for some there was a sense of shared understanding with the participants and for others there was a sense of naivety that was brought about from their very different background.
+These different perspectives shaped the way in which the authors interpreted the data thereby deepening the analytic scope.
 The first author comes from a low-income background, however, grew up in an area with good access to private and public greenspace.
 Prior to the ethnographic phase of the research, he did not identify as a gardener, however, he has since gained a keen interest in gardening and regularly participates in his home garden.
 The second author comes from a lower middle-class background.
 Her parents and grandparents were keen gardeners which ignited her love of nature, and she spent a year working as a gardener after first leaving school.
 She has her own garden and has experience of allotment gardening, and lives in a semi-rural location with easy access to nature.
 She has previous experience of working with St Ann’s Allotments on a separate project.
 The third author has a small home garden and has great access to natural spaces locally.
 She comes from middle class parents and working-class grandparents, some of whom were keen gardeners.
 The fourth author comes from a working-class background.
 She does not have a garden but has a strong connection to nature cultivated through time spent in locally accessible nature and her grandparents’ gardens as she grew up.

 Ethical concerns

 The study was approved by the institution’s ethics committee (ETH2223-0137) and conformed to the requirements of The British Psychological Society (BPS) (2021) code of ethics.
 All participants gave informed consent to participate and were fully debriefed afterwards.
 Participants were aware that they could withdraw any time before and during the interviews and up to two weeks after taking part.
 No one chose to withdraw.
-All participants’ identities are protected through the use of pseudonyms and the removal of any identifying information from the transcripts.
+All participants’ identities are protected via the use of pseudonyms and the removal of any identifying information from the transcripts.
 All participants were given a £10 voucher to thank them for their time and insight.

 Analysis